Dr Ravichandran Sengapalli

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can give you the best possible care.
 This information may be used for management and audit purposes.
 However, it is usually only available to, and used by, those involved in your care.

-Our receptionists will try to guide you and you may be asked to give some detail when requesting an appointment.
+Our Care Navigators will try to guide you and you may be asked to give some detail when requesting an appointment.
 It is very helpful if you are able to give them some idea of the problem so they can try to ensure you see the most appropriate clinician and are given a suitable time slot.
 Please be aware that ALL staff at the practice are bound by confidentiality, and nothing that is seen, heard or discussed can be repeated outside the surgery.

 We try very hard to ensure that formal complaints are small in number.
-We would always hope that a chat with the Business Manager at an early stage will help to resolve serious concerns.
+We would always hope that a chat with the Operations Manager at an early stage will help to resolve serious concerns.
 The Operations Manager can be contacted directly on 01394 278844.

-If however, you feel that you wish to make a formal complaint you can download a complaints form, which you should complete in as much detail as possible, print off and send to us for the attention of the Practice Manager.
+If however, you feel that you wish to make a formal complaint you can download a complaints form, which you should complete in as much detail as possible, print off and send to us for the attention of the Operations Manager.
 We will then investigate your complaint in detail.

 Our complaints policy complies with NHS and National guidelines, and in the event of a complaint that cannot be resolved, we will normally seek to use an Independent Arbitrator prior to any complaint being escalated to a higher level.